- administration skills

 With experience you could become a company's chief executive or managing director.

 You could also work freelance as a consultant or a part-time company secretary for several smaller businesses.

-You can find out more about how to become a company secretary from ICSA: The Governance Institute.Data from National Careers Service.
+You can find out more about how to become a company secretary from ICSA: The Governance Institute.Powered by Pathways.